 Molokini is about 2.5 miles off the coast of Maui, so the best way to get there is by boat.
 Tour boats depart from several different harbors on the islands.

-It will take you about 30 minutes to one hour to get to Molokini, depending on where you depart from Maui.
-Several boat tours will be there at the same time, that’s pretty much unavoidable, but it really does not feel so crowded despite the number of people.
+It will take about 30 minutes to one hour to get to Molokini, depending on where you depart from Maui.
+Several boat tours will be there at the same time, that’s pretty much unavoidable, but it does not feel so crowded despite the number of people.